Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Introduction

 While there are abundant examples of non-linear equations with interesting behaviour, in this article we restrict ourselves to a particular case important in mathematical physics, the Hamiltonian systems.
 These systems of equations are derived from a scalar function $H(x,y;z)$, which would be an integral of motion if not explicitly $z$-dependent.
 While we consider only Hamiltonians $H$ polynomial in two dependent variables $x(z)$ and $y(z)$, we do allow for an explicit (analytic) $z$-dependence of the coefficients,

 where $I \subset \mathbb{N}^2$ is some finite index set.
 The Hamiltonian equations of motion are given by

-Thus, starting from a local, analytic solution $x(z),y(z)$ for $z \in U$, $U \subset \mathbb{C}$ a domain, we are interested in what types of singularities the solution can develop when continued under the flow of the Hamiltonian vector field $\left( {\partial H}/{\partial x} , -{\partial H}/{\partial y} \right)$.
-The nature of the singularities is often determined by the highest power terms, but possibly other terms, in the Hamiltonian.
+Thus, starting from a local, analytic solution $x(z),y(z)$ for $z \in U$, $U \subset \mathbb{C}$ a domain, we are interested in what types of singularities the solution can develop when continued under the flow of the Hamiltonian vector field $\left( {\partial H}/{\partial x} , -{\partial H}/{\partial y} \right)$. {Note that, for a non-autonomous system, the flow of the vector field should be considered on a three-dimensional manifold with coordinates $(x,y,z)$, but we interpret the picture on the two-dimensional manifold with coordinates $(x,y)$, with the flow itself being $z$-dependent.} The nature of the singularities is often determined by the highest power terms, but possibly other terms, in the Hamiltonian.
 E.g., if the coefficient function of $a_{j_1 k_1}(z_\ast)$ of a leading term in the Hamiltonian happens to be zero at a singular point $z_\ast \in \mathbb{C}$ of the solution $(x(z),y(z))$, the nature of that singularity will be different to the generic case when ($a_{j_1 k_1}(z_\ast) \neq 0$).
 Those points would be classed as fixed singularities.
 Since in this article we are predominantly studying the movable singularities, we will usually assume the coefficients of the leading-order terms to be non-zero constants.
 In particular, by redefining $x(z),y(z)$, in a neighbourhood $U$ of a point $z_\ast$ where $a_{j k}(z_\ast) \neq 0$ for some $(j,k) \in \{(j_1,k_1),(j_2,k_2)\}$ one can set these two functions to be non-zero constants, with the remaining coefficients being analytic functions in $U$.